frankausberlin/lazy-student/README.md

 # lazy-student
-Video playlists collections transcriptions bilingual for prompt engineering
+Video playlists collections transcriptions bilingual for gpt prompt engineering

 **currently the software is still in the testing phase - be careful.**